pierrejay/esp32-tailbridge/README.md

 - **Multiple Server Scaling**: The architecture is inherently distributed
 - **Resource Requirements**:
   - Each namespace adds minimal overhead
-  - Main limitation is typically network bandwidth, not CPU or memory
+  - Main limitation is typically network bandwidth, not CPU or memory (but can be a problem if you're adding a lot of isolated instances with the 2nd method).

 ## Troubleshooting